aerplejn/APT45/README.md

 https://wiki.linklayer.com/index.php/SocketCAN

-glhf

 ## Warning

-I likely don't know what I am doing and these scripts could also break your car (seriously) and make you cry.
+I likely don't know what I am doing and these scripts could also break your car or phone (seriously) and make you cry.
+Have fun!